Hazardous Waste Collection For Satellite Accumulation Areas

 Use the SRS on-line Hazardous Material Disposal Request Form to request a waste pick up.

-- Print the Hazardous Material Disposal Request Form and place with the waste.
+- Print the Hazardous Material Disposal Request Form and place it with the waste.
 (Please e-mail Chemical Safety if you experience any issues opening any of the forms)

 - Send a copy of the completed form by e-mail (preferred) to SRS at Chemical Safety or fax to 7-9006